Producer: Aidan Stanley

 Song For A Poor Boy by Patrick Galvin: Monday 30th May - Friday 3rd June

-The late Patrick Galvin's memoirs, The Raggy Boy Trilogy, are published in one volume by new Island Press and comprise Song for a Poor Boy, which recounted the author's life and family background in an impoverished 1930s Cork, and Song for a Raggy Boy (which included the horrific details of his suffering at the hands of the Christian Brothers who ran the Daingean Reformatory School in Co Offaly).
-The third volume is Song for a Flyboy, set during World War Two, when Galvin served with the RAF Bomber Command and was posted to Sierra Leone, Western Sahara and Palestine.
+The late Patrick Galvin's memoirs, The Raggy Boy Trilogy, are published in one volume by New Island Press and comprise Song for a Poor Boy, which recounts the author's life and family background in an impoverished 1930s Cork, Song for a Raggy Boy and the third volume Song for a Flyboy, set during World War Two, when Galvin served with the RAF Bomber Command and was posted to Sierra Leone, Western Sahara and Palestine.

 Song for a Poor Boy is read by Paschal Scott.

 The Bob Dylan Encyclopedia Greatest Hits: Monday 23rd - Friday 27th May 2011

 As the folk music legend Bob Dylan celebrates his 70th birthday this week, the programme will take a look at his career, with a particular focus on the music tracks which have brought him legendary status.
 Michael Gray reads his book “The Bob Dylan Encyclopedia Greatest Hits”.

 Book published by Continuum International and audio book published by look at me dance ltd.

 Balcony of Europe by Aidan Higgins: Monday 16th - Friday 20th May 2011